 1. Laughter Relieves Stress

+It might seem obvious to say that laughter makes you relax, but research shows the stress-relieving effects of laughter are very powerful.
 Laughing puts the brakes on your body’s fight-or-flight reaction to stressors, lowering production of the stress hormone cortisol.
 Less adrenaline, too, helps you relax and eases anxiety and negative thoughts.
 A good, hearty laugh relieves physical tension and stress, leaving your muscles relaxed for up to 45 minutes after.

 2. Laughter Helps Fight Infection